xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   - A <em>[modifier]⁠:</em> e.g. `Shift_L`, `Control_R`, `Caps_Lock`.
     See hereinafter.
   - A _system action:_ e.g. the arrow `Left`, `Pause`, `Escape`, `F1`.

-  The complete list of keysyms is defined in `xkbcommon/xkbcommon-keysyms.h`.

   @sa [xkb_symbols] for further details on binding keysyms to keycodes.
   @sa [Keysym syntax][@ref keysym-syntax]